-Immediately after the addition of g δL , 1.2% (w/v) solutions of 2 and 3 were cast onto a rheometer fitted with a glass plate and allowed to form hydrogel in dark over ~85 min.
+Immediately after the addition of g $\delta$ L, 1.2% (w/v) solutions of 2 and 3 were cast onto a rheometer fitted with a glass plate and allowed to form hydrogel in dark over ~85 min.
 Dynamic in situ time sweep rheological measurements were conducted on 2 and 3 upon exposure to alternating 365 nm and 520 nm light.
-As the illuminated area is significantly smaller than the diameter (25 mm) of the rheometer measurement plate, the $\approx 500~\mu L$ gap was only filled with ca 20% (110 μL) of the gel solution.
+As the illuminated area is significantly smaller than the diameter (25 mm) of the rheometer measurement plate, the ≈ 500 μL gap was only filled with ca 20% (110 μL) of the gel solution.
 The absolute elastic (G') and loss (G'') module obtained are therefore not directly comparable to the rheological data obtained under standard conditions in the dark discussed above (see SI-3.8 for further information).

 Upon the first irradiation with 365 nm UV light, G' for 2 decreased from about 200 Pa to about 50 Pa over a period of 1 h (Figure 4).
 Subsequent irradiation of 2 with 520 nm green light restored the initial elasticity of 2 (see Figure 4a).
-Both green and UV light - irradiated states retained stable G' values for at least 15 min after the light was switched off.
+Both green and UV light-irradiated states retained stable G' values for at least 15 min after the light was switched off.
 Multiple photoswitching cycles were performed on 2 by alternating between UV and green light irradiation and minimal fatigue was observed.

-While a gel-sol transition appears to have occurred using a conventional inversion test on 2 (Figure 4) and 3 (Figure S76), the tan δ ; the G"/G' ratio, remains well below 1-the conventional rheological definition of a gel^[4b]-during the entire course of the light-switching experiments (Figure S75).
-Strong arguments have been made in the literature that a tan δ < 1 is a more reliable indicator of gelation than the inversion test, albeit that argument is usually in the situation whereby the materials appears to pass the inversion test while $\tan\delta > 1$.[4b,24] Here, the opposite situation was observed, but further work is required to
+While a gel-sol transition appears to have occurred using a conventional inversion test on 2 (Figure 4) and 3 (Figure S76), the tan $\delta$ (the G"/G' ratio) remains well below 1-the conventional rheological definition of a gel[4b]-during the entire course of the light-switching experiments (Figure S75).
+Strong arguments have been made in the literature that a tan $\delta$ < 1 is a more reliable indicator of gelation than the inversion test, albeit that argument is usually in the situation whereby the materials appears to pass the inversion test while tan $\delta > 1$ .[4b, 25] Here, the opposite situation was observed, which is in line with recent observation by Adams and co-workers who attribute this phenomena to the formation of a structured liquid[26] (a liquid with some remaining solid-like rheological properties), but further work is required to explain why irradiation of 2 and 3 leads to an apparent gel transition despite the fact that tan $\delta < 1$ .